20timo05/GEM_Research/README.md

 -   **Variable Descriptions:** `gem-2015-aps-individual-level-variable-descriptions...xlsx`
     -   **Source:** GEM Wiki Codebooks
     -   **Link:** [https://www.gemconsortium.org/about/wiki#collapse-wiki-codebooks](https://www.gemconsortium.org/about/wiki#collapse-wiki-codebooks)
-    -   *Note: The 2015 codebook is used as a clear reference for variable themes, which are largely consistent across years.*
+    -   *Note: The 2015 codebook is used as a reference for variable themes, which are largely consistent across years.*

 ## How to Run